 In addition to meeting all of the above criteria, First Generation Scholarship applicants must also be:

 - The first generation in their family to complete a college degree;

 - Must be a high school graduate from one of the High Point’s Guilford County Schools;

-All recipients of the Say Yes to Guilford/First Generation Scholarship automatically become members of the HPU Bonner Leaders Program.
-The Bonner Program is a four-year cohort-model program that brings in about 10 freshman each year who are dedicated to achieving an education that will prepare them to make a difference in our world.
-Bonner leaders meet regularly, attend leadership workshops, go on trips together, and they are paid an additional $2,700 a year to work 7-9 hours a week with one of HPU’s non-profit partners.
+- All recipients of the shift_ed scholarships automatically become members of the HPU Bonner Leaders Program.
+The Bonner Program is a four-year cohort-model program that brings in about 15 freshman each year who are dedicated to achieving an education that will prepare them to make a difference in our world.
+Bonner leaders meet regularly, attend leadership workshops, go on trips together, and they receive additional Work Study allowance to work 7-9 hours a week with one of HPU’s non-profit partners.

 Application for Admission Process

 Students must submit the following documentation and be admitted to the University to be eligible for scholarship consideration:

 - A complete online application for admission to High Point University